bitrise-io/build-env/README.md

       - GCLOUD_KEY: $GCLOUD_KEY
       - GKE_CLUSTER: $GKE_CLUSTER
       - TERRAFORM_DIR: $BITRISE_SOURCE_DIR/infra
-      - PRIVATE_GITHUB_HELM_CHART: github-org/helm-repo/specific-chart-0.1.1
+      - HELM_REPO: $HELM_REPO
 ```

-## Note on private Github helm charts (~workaround)
+## Note on private Helm github repositories

-This setup logic has assumptions on the underlying Github based helm repository.
-The charts should be published as github releases in tgz format.
-E.g [chart-releaser](https://github.com/helm/chart-releaser) helm plugin is able to do this.
-So why do we need to download the chart itself and store it in a local directory instead of letting helm manage this for us (via repo commands)?
-Unfortunately helm is not able to interact with private github
-releases, more on this here: https://github.com/helm/helm/issues/7451.
-Once that solved we can use standard helm repo commands to interact with chart.

-Also in order to download private releases you need to set `$GITHUB_TOKEN` env var which should be a github access token.
+In order to download private releases you need to set `$GITHUB_TOKEN` env var which should be a github access token.
 More on this: [https://github.com/settings/tokens](https://github.com/settings/tokens)